fontra/fontra/README.md

 #### Testing

-The following steps are needed only for contributors:
+The following steps are needed if you want to run the automated tests and if you want to contribute:

 - Install dependencies to run the automated tests: